14-yama/miranda-distribution/log.md

 ## October 11, 2023

 **Summary:**
 Today involved addressing challenges with the arrival of the Admiral Bay III vessel, impacting the delivery schedule for Ms. Tanielle Lewis's package.
-Despite quoting $305 for logistic services, Ms. Lewis generously paid $500 but mentioned no future imports.
+Despite quoting $305 for logistic services, Ms. Lewis generously paid $500 but mentioned no future imports for the rest of the year.
 This interaction prompted a strategic shift to focus on local logistics services for college students, leading to considerations for business registration and expansion plans.

 **Details:**